nchern/ptee/README.md

 ### Vim integrations

-Can be used as a convinient util to write `vim` command filters.
+Can be used as a convenient util to write `vim` command filters.
 With its help you can send selected lines to an external command without modifying a text in the current buffer.